-• 24 new affordable homes of mixed size and type.
+24 new affordable homes of mixed size and type.
 The final amount of new homes will be confirmed through the planning application process.

-- Vehicular access will be from Pyms Road - Retention of the existing access from Beehive Lane to the reservoir site - Provide pedestrian and cycle connections - Protect existing trees within the development site - Provide soft landscaping around the new access junction - Provide suitable SuDS and flood risk management.
+- Vehicular access will be from Pyms Road - Retention of the existing access from Beehive Lane to the reservoir site - Provide safe and convenient pedestrian and cycle connections - Protect existing trees within the development site - Provide soft landscaping around the new access junction - Provide suitable SuDS and flood risk management - Provide suitable multifunctional Green Infrastructure.

-- New and enhanced cycle routes and footpaths - On-site provision of new parking spaces that will be lost from Pyms Road - Appropriate improvements, as necessary, to the local and strategic road network as required by the Local Highways and Transportation Authority - Financial contributions towards primary education and early years and childcare provision as required by the Local Education Authority, and community facilities such as healthcare provision as required by the NHS Mid and South Essex Integrated Care Board - Provide, or make financial contributions to, new or enhanced sport, leisure and recreation facilities.
+- New and enhanced cycle routes and footpaths - · On-site provision of new parking spaces that will be lost from Pyms Road - Appropriate improvements, as necessary, to the local and strategic road network as required by the Local Highways and Transportation Authority - Financial contributions towards primary education and early years and childcare provision as required by the Local Education Authority - Financial contributions towards provision of other community facilities including healthcare provision as required by the NHS Mid and South Essex Integrated Care Board and Police, ambulance and fire and rescue facilities - Provide, or make financial contributions to, new or enhanced sport, leisure and recreation facilities.

-7.183 Galleywood is a Key Service Settlement.
+- 7.190 Galleywood is a Key Service Settlement.
 This allocation is located within Galleywood Defined Settlement Boundary and close to local services and facilities in the village.
-It will provide a high quality residential development of 24 new affordable homes expected to be delivered between 2026 and 2027.
-The site has outline planning permission for 24 new affordable homes (Ref: 22/00397/OUT).
-This number is reflected in the 5 Year Housing Sites Schedule April 2023.
-If this permission is not implemented and a new proposal comes forward, the site capacity will be considered on its own merit.

-7.184 Infrastructure required for this site is in addition to relevant requirements of Policy S9.

-7.185 The development should provide a mix of size and types of homes.
+It will provide a high quality residential development of 24 new affordable new homes expected to be delivered between 2025 and 2026.
+The site has outline planning permission (Ref: 22/00397/OUT).
+This number is reflected in the 5 Year Housing Sites Schedule April 2024.
+If this permission is not implemented and a new proposal comes forward, the site capacity will be considered on its own merit. - 7.191 Infrastructure required for this site is in addition to relevant requirements of Policy S9.
+Financial contributions will be sought in accordance with Policy S10. - 7.192 The development should provide a mix of size and types of homes.
 The development is expected to promote the highest standards of design with dwelling heights and massing that responds positively to the local context.
-A proportion of affordable housing and appropriately accessible and adaptable housing should be provided in accordance with the Council's policy requirements.

-7.186 The site allocation comprises a variety of existing land uses and there is potential to combine, in whole or in part, the Chelmsford City Council garages, adjacent green space and the Essex and Suffolk Water depot (excluding reservoir) for new residential development.

-7.187 The site is located within a Critical Drainage Area (CDA).
+Appropriately accessible and adaptable housing should be provided in accordance with the Council's policy requirements. - 7.193 The development will take its main vehicular access from Pyms Road and be expected to adequately mitigate its likely impacts on the performance of the local and strategic road network.
+Additional safe and convenient pedestrian and cycle connections should also be provided between the site and the wider area. - 7.194 The site allocation comprises a variety of existing land uses and there is potential to combine, in whole or in part, land occupied by garages, adjacent green space and the Essex and Suffolk Water depot (excluding reservoir) for new residential development. - 7.195 Pyms Road currently experiences high demand from on street parking and the new access junction will lead to the loss of existing on-street parking spaces.
+Spaces lost will need to be reprovided on the allocation site. - 7.196 The site is located within a Critical Drainage Area (CDA).
 Development may have the potential to impact on the CDA in respect of surface water flooding.
 As a result of this, the site is likely to require an individually designed mitigation scheme to address this issue.